performant-software/neatline.org/pages/about.md

 ## I&#8217;m ready to play.
 Let&#8217;s get started!
 {: .text-center }
 Swell!
+Check out our [Exhibit Showcase][7] to see what others have built using Neatline.
+{: .text-center }
-Find a starting place with our [Use Case Guides](/use-cases/).
+Find a starting place for your project with our [Use Case Guides](/use-cases/).
+{: .text-center }
+Browse [Tutorials](/tutorials/) for step-by-step guides for beginners and advanced Neatline users.
 {: .text-center }
 Read the full documentation:
 {: .text-center }